See Who is Logging in on Shared Windows Accounts

 - Low level of accountability: Less accountability when using a shared computer, but even more so when using a shared login account.
 Accountability is unacceptably low for everyone.

-- Inaccurate auditing: Clean audits are impossible since everyone logging in is using the same login.
+- Inaccurate computer log auditing: Clean audits are impossible since everyone logging in is using the same login.
 When a data breach incident occurred, who logged in suspiciously?
 The username might simply be “PC2” and password “123password”.

 - Compliance: Violation of compliance regulations and organization’s policies.
 Users must login with their own accounts, even on shared computers.